-A: Luckily for me, that has been very easy, with two young children, and with some relatives and friends from over the years here.
-We also connected with some amazing Norwegians while we were still in New York and many of them moved back to Norway at the same time we did, so we have some friends here from home, as it were.
+A: Luckily for me, that has been very easy, with two young children and some relatives and friends from over the years here.
+We also connected with some amazing Norwegians while we were still in New York, and many of them moved back to Norway at the same time we did, so we have some friends here from home, as it were.

 About working in Norway

 Q: Did you have a problem getting a work visa/permit for Norway?

 A: As they say, everything takes time.
 It was a process to apply for working rights, which we did from New York, and then once we moved, we had to apply again here.
 I finally have the right to work and receive benefits here.
 For the kids, it was easier because they are citizens.